SPI Supplies Molybdenum Disulfide (MoS2) Crystal

 It may take some practice to develop the best technique which typically involves pulling the tape “up” rather than “back” folded over itself.
 This will give a greater likelihood of getting a reasonable surface area.

 Just what kind of phenomenon is this?

 Well, in some respects it is very analogous to the cleavage of mica and in other respects, it is more like the cleaving of HOPG.
 It is analogous to the cleaving of mica in the sense that there is nice "basal plane cleavage".
 However, the regularity and size of the MoS2 crystals are much less than typically even for a low-grade mica so the user should not have unrealistic expectations in this respect.
 It is analogous to HOPG in the way the freshly cleaved surface is made, namely with the use of a tape stripping procedure.

 What kind of characterization work has been done on the SPI Supplies MoS2?

 Being a natural product, and also, given the well-known way properties and characteristics can vary from point to point, we can only report the results of analyses done on what would appear to be similar samples, but not necessarily the exact pieces available for purchase.

-And because of the natural origins of the SPI MoS2, no two pieces are going to be exactly the same size.
+And because of the natural origins of the SPI Supplies MoS2, no two pieces are going to be exactly the same size.
 Hence we offer the material in pieces that are "large", "medium" and "small" with minimum size specifications on each.

 Each piece of the SPI molybdenum disulfide is packed in an individual container for long-term storage and safekeeping.
-Note that the dimensions given below are minimum dimensions and in general, the crystal you receive will be larger than the minimum stated dimensions.
+Note that the dimensions given are minimum dimensions and in general, the crystal you receive will be larger than the minimum stated dimensions.